ska-telescope/developer.skatelescope.org/src/projects/list.rst

-.. this title is converted into a DOM id and used for populating this page using Github APIs,
+.. this title is converted into a DOM id and used for populating this page using Gitlab APIs,
    Do not edit it

 .. _list: